 Dallas County Hazard Mitigation Action Plan

-Dallas County Multi-jurisdictional Hazard Mitigation Action Plan (HazMAP) Update
+Dallas County Hazard Mitigation Action Plan (HazMAP) 2014 Update Draft

 Employees may access the text of the Hazard Mitigation Action Plan through the "Employee Access" page of the Dallas County Homeland Security and Emergency Management website.